denbuzze/denbuzze.github.com/_posts/2011-01-02-hacking-around-with-userscripts.markdown

 ### Things to remember

-* Don’t use jQuery when you can do it natively.
+* Don't use jQuery when you can do it natively.
 Both firefox and google chrome support JavaScript quite extensively.
-As you’ll read further on Chrome also doesn’t support the @require attribute.
+As you'll read further on Chrome also doesn't support the @require attribute.
 * Write plenty of documentation in your code as well as on [userscripts.org](http://userscripts.org/).

 ### Google Chrome compatibility issues